Shivanshu2657/AI-Based-Social-Media-Post-and-Caption-Generator/README.md

-Social Media Post Generator (AI-Powered)
+Social Media Post & Caption Generator (AI-Powered)

 This is a Flask-based web application that automatically generates captions for uploaded images using an AI image captioning model (BLIP).
 It categorizes the caption into tags like `Travel`, `Food`, `Pets`, etc., to help with social media content creation.